 - Provided kits for 6,000 girls and training for 5,219 boys and 670 parents in 121 schools in the Suhum, East Akim, Ayensuano, and Akuapem North districts in the Easter Region of Ghana.
 Schools and communities in these areas are remote and impoverished, with little to no hygiene management alternatives available to girls.

-- Trained 4 teams of 2 women each in enterprise development.
+- Trained two teams of four to five women each in kit enterprise development.

 - 4W provided scholarships to two UW-Madison students to intern with Days for Girls Ghana for six weeks in the summers of 2018 and 2019.
 Among other tasks, interns provided ongoing support for teachers and developed educational content and games to supplement the Days for Girls training curriculum.
 Interns from Summer 2019, Samantha Lettenberger and Anusha Naik, received a Wisconsin Without Borders Award for their exceptional work supporting youth in Ghana.

 - Project leader Mary Crave led three groups of Madison Rotarians to Ghana to observe the project and learn more about the barriers that girls face.
 This helped Rotary partners build capacity in program design, cultural appreciation, and partnership development, as well as advocate for the project with Rotary funders.